tim-barc/blog.github.io/_posts/2025-08-09-My-Take-on-Practical-Blue-Team-Training.md

 <img width="940" height="450" alt="Image" src="https://github.com/user-attachments/assets/02c1221f-6608-4667-8272-e2f3cf799ac3" />

 [BTLO](https://blueteamlabs.online/) is another excellent choice, with challenges heavily focused on SOC operations and digital forensics.
-This platform is perfect for intermediate learners, and I highly recommend exploring their certifications paths like the BTL1.
+This platform is perfect for intermediate learners, and I highly recommend exploring their certification paths like the BTL1.
 In my opinion, BTLO offers more SIEM based challenges than CyberDefenders, however, the challenges that involve a SIEM on CyberDefenders are often more realistic, containing millions of logs and thousands of extracted fields.

 <br>